2023 Best Value Writing Studies Schools in Washington

 Full Writing Studies at Seattle Pacific University Report

-Pacific Lutheran University did quite well in this year’s ranking of the best value schools for writing studies students.
-It came in at #9 on the list.
+Pacific Lutheran University came in at #9 in this year’s edition of the Best Value Writing Studies Schools in Washington ranking.
 PLU is a small private not-for-profit school located in the large suburb of Tacoma.

 The average tuition and fees for an in-state undergraduate at PLU are $47,576 a year.